If you’re looking for practical ways to save money on a tight budget, you’re in the right place.

 Say no more as there are now better options out there to park your money.

-With a high-interest savings account, you can earn a respectable amount of money passively through monthly interest payments.
+With a high-interest savings account or Guaranteed Investment Certificate (GIC), you can earn a fixed interest rate on your savings.
 There is no work required on your end after the money is deposited.

 2. Pay Off All Your High-Interest Debt

 Using a credit card to to take advantage of cash-back and other sweet offers while making purchases?
 Great idea as long as you pay your card in full every single month.

 Carrying any sort of balance on your credit card month over month?
 That’s a big no-no!